gaearon/react-hot-loader/README.md

 }
 ```

-2. Setup `react-hot-loader` to update your application when its code updates.
+2. Setup `react-hot-loader` in your App:

 ```js
 // ./containers/App.js